in2code-de/in2publish_core/Documentation/Events/VoteIfSearchingForRelatedRecordsShouldBeSkipped.md

 ## What

-* `commonRepository`: The instance of the CommonRepository which is going to be used to search for records on the page record.
+* `recordFinder`: The instance of the `RecordFinder` which is going to be used to search for records on the page record.
 * `record`: The current page record which is going to have its related records by PID added.
 * `tableName`: The table which is going to be queried.